FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 The user searches for the client by their name (UC01).

-The user selects the option to add meeting notes for the client by their index, and enters the meeting notes.
+The user selects the option to add meeting notes for the client, and enters the meeting notes.

 FinHub validates the updated data.